nic-dgl104-winter-2024/rrj-mijuanmontalvo/CONTRIBUTING.md

 Ushahidi Platform is an open source web application for information collection, visualization and interactive mapping.
 It helps you to collect info from: SMS, Twitter, RSS feeds, Email.
 It helps you to process that information, categorize it, geo-locate it and publish it on a map.

-**Issue #4794 of Ushahidi Platform**
+#### Issue #4794 of Ushahidi Platform

 I checked the [issue #4794](https://github.com/ushahidi/platform/issues/4794), which has the following detail:

 **Title:** [Outreachy Task Submission] Grammatical Error and Capitalization Error in the error message when adding a new post

-**Description:** the error message when adding a new post is "Failed to create a post. please recheck the your input"
+**Issue Description:** the error message when adding a new post is "Failed to create a post. please recheck the your input"

 Grammatical error: "please recheck the your input."
 The word "the" before "your input" is redundant and should be removed for correct grammar.
 The correct form should be: "please recheck your input."
 Capitalization error: The please in the statement should start in capital letter 'P'.